Takeaways from VP Kamala Harris' Milwaukee stop: Black homeownership, economic opportunity

 In a visit to Milwaukee on Thursday, Vice President Kamala Harris pressed the case that the Biden-Harris Administration's economic policies have helped Americans and, in particular, addressed disparities that affect Black Americans and business owners.

-The visit is her fourth to the critical swing state ahead of the November presidential election that is expected to be a rematch of the 2020 race between President Joe Biden and former President Donald Trump.
+This marked Harris' fourth trip to the critical swing state ahead of the November presidential election that is expected to be a rematch of the 2020 race between President Joe Biden and former President Donald Trump.

 Harris' visit was part of what the White House has dubbed an "economic opportunity tour."